 Some myeloma treatment plans may involve clinical trials.
 Talk with your physician about whether a clinical trial is right for you.

-Your Scripps MD Anderson cancer team will develop a customized treatment plan outlining the treatments and therapies we recommend for your care.
+Your Scripps cancer team will develop a customized treatment plan outlining the treatments and therapies we recommend for your care.
 Before you begin treatment, you and your physician will review your plan together and discuss any questions or concerns you may have.

 Your myeloma treatment plan generally includes: